vijayvulava/czs/_sources/12SoilOverview.md

 ## Soil Background

-If you look in a soil pit or on a roadside cut, you will see various layers in the soil.
-These layers are called **soil horizons**.
-The arrangement of these horizons in a soil is known as a **soil profile**.
-Soil scientists, who are also called pedologists, observe and describe soil profiles and soil horizons to classify and interpret the soil for various uses.
+When examining a soil pit or a roadside cut, you will notice different layers within the soil known as **soil horizons**.
+The arrangement of these horizons within a particular soil is referred to as a **soil profile**.
+Soil scientists, also known as pedologists, study and describe soil profiles and horizons to classify and interpret soil for various applications.

-Soil horizons differ in a number of easily seen soil properties such as color, texture, structure, and thickness.
-Other properties are less visible.
-Properties, such as chemical and mineral content, consistence, and reaction require special laboratory tests.
-All these properties are used to define types of soil horizons.
+Soil horizons vary in several observable properties, including color, texture, structure, and thickness.
+However, some properties are less visible.
+For instance, chemical and mineral content, consistency, and reactivity require specific laboratory tests.
+All of these properties are essential for defining different types of soil horizons.

-Soil scientists use the capital letters **O**, **A**, **B**, **C**, and **E** to identify the master horizons, and lowercase letters for distinctions of these horizons.
-Most soils have three major horizons -- the surface horizon (**A**), the subsoil (**B**), and the substratum (**C**).
-Some soils have an organic horizon (**O**) on the surface, but this horizon can also be buried.
-The master horizon, **E**, is used for subsurface horizons that have a significant loss of minerals (eluviation).
-Hard bedrock, which is not soil, uses the letter **R**.
+Soil scientists use capital letters **O**, **A**, **B**, **C**, and **E** to denote the master horizons, while lowercase letters are used for distinctions within these horizons.
+Most soils possess three main horizons: the surface horizon (**A**), the subsoil (**B**), and the substratum (**C**).
+Some soils may also feature an organic horizon (**O**) at the surface, although this horizon can sometimes be buried.
+The master horizon **E** signifies subsurface horizons that have experienced significant mineral loss, a process known as eluviation.
+Hard bedrock, classified separately from soil, is represented by the letter **R**.

 ```{figure} https://www.nrcs.usda.gov/sites/default/files/styles/side_image/public/2022-11/soil-profile.jpg?itok=N_IlYnDW
 ---